Using Web3

 Installation

-npm i @truffle/hdwallet-provider web3
+npm i dotenv solc @truffle/hdwallet-provider web3

-Create a file Counter.sol in root.
+Create a file Counter.sol in root

 pragma solidity >=0.4.22;